 The recent snowballing growth of decentralized data collection from IoT applications has profound implications on performance and scalability in industrial settings.
-Data needs to be aggregated, analyzed, contextualized, and visualized locally to meet regulatory requirements, network constraints, and to address the sheer volume and velocity of data generated.
-Companies within manufacturing also need to be able to receive data-driven business insights from a large amount of IT and OT sources to facilitate business decision making.
-Such data typically source from applications that solve operational issues or support business KPIs like time-to-customer, cost optimization, new revenue streams etc.
+Data needs to be aggregated, analyzed, contextualized, and visualized locally to meet regulatory requirements, and network constraints, and to address the sheer volume and velocity of data generated.
+Companies within manufacturing also need to be able to receive data-driven business insights from a large amount of IT and OT sources to facilitate business decision-making.
+Such data typically source from applications that solve operational issues or support business KPIs like time-to-customer, cost optimization, new revenue streams, etc.

 Key KPIs in Industry 4.0 often relate to: Product excellence, operational excellence, customer engagement, innovation, number of new products and services, operations and business models, compliance, sustainability.

-The challenge of managing distributed digital infrastructure has historically been the lack of access to data trapped in silos, e.g. vendor-specific or self-built silos.
-Traditional industrial edge platforms have their background in single-vendor and vertically integrated IoT-platforms with no ability to export data.
+Historically, the challenge of managing distributed digital infrastructure has been the lack of access to data trapped in silos, e.g. vendor-specific or self-built silos.
+Traditional industrial edge computing platforms have their background in single-vendor and vertically integrated IoT platforms with no ability to export data.
 This approach has severely limited the ability to implement the real-time analytics and control at the edge needed in an Industry 4.0.

-Furthermore, the lack of integration with modern tools for data management and analytics, and cloud-operations of edge applications has severely limited the ability for rapidly developing additional use cases with minimum additional investments.
+Furthermore, the lack of integration with modern tools for data management and analytics, and cloud operations of edge applications has severely limited the ability to rapidly develop additional use cases with minimum additional investments.

 A modern platform approach to industrial applications